ge6rgii/testing-lecture-init-example/README.md

-I've created this repo just to be sure that I don't lost this material before the lecture.
+I've created this repo just to be sure that I won't lost this material before the lecture.
-I'm about to write some tests using this tiny project as a part of my workshop
+I'm about to write some tests using this tiny project during my workshop to show students some principles of TDD and so on.

 run: